adambkaplan/kubearchive/README.md

-# kube-archive
+# Kube Archive

-Kube Archive - save Kubernetes objects and logs off cluster
+Kube Archive - save Kubernetes objects and logs off cluster.

+This project has largely been inspired by [Tekton Results](https://github.com/tektoncd/results).